 Proper exercise, hydration, and a good healthy diet is key.
 Consider giving your dog more fiber in its diet which will lead to more normal and healthy bowel movements.
 Another natural approach might be herbal remedies like our #30 Digestive Support.
 Herbal products may be a more stress-free, less invasive alternative for your furry companion.
 A more natural raw diet might also help your dog to have a normal bowel movement.

-If your dog gets plenty of exercise, a proper diet, and has a healthy bowel movement, but still has a blocked anal gland, then you might want to consider allergies.
+If your dog gets plenty of exercises, a proper diet, and has a healthy bowel movement, but still has a blocked anal gland, then you might want to consider allergies.

-Your probably thinking, how do allergies causes my dog to have a blocked anal gland?
-Allergies are a overreaction of the immune system.
+You are probably thinking, how do allergies cause my dog to have a blocked anal gland?
+Allergies are an overreaction of the immune system.
 The immune system releases histamines which cause swelling and inflammation.

-In humans this swelling can cause red, dry eyes.
-This happens because the swelling and inflammation blocks the ducts that keep the eyes lubricated.
+In humans, this swelling can cause red, dry eyes.
+This happens because the swelling and inflammation block the ducts that keep the eyes lubricated.

 Constant nipping and biting might lead to irritation and damage of the anal glands.
 Which once again leads to a blocked anal gland in your dog.

 If your dog does suffer from a blocked anal gland, we highly encourage you to see if your dog might be suffering from allergies.
 If they are then you should treat the allergies.
 A natural approach might be herbal remedies like our #34 Al-R-G Support.
 Remember a blocked anal gland is usually a symptom of something greater that is happening with your dog.